 - Anxiety can be controlled.

-Anxiety can be felt all over your body, if you do not gain control over your anxiety you can develop panic attacks and eventually a full on panic disorder.
+Anxiety is a feeling that can be felt all over your body, most of the time it starts in your gut and can navigate its way to your chest causing breathing issues as well as an elevated heart rate.
+It is important to understand that if you do not gain control over your anxiety you can develop panic attacks and eventually a full on panic disorder.

-Panic disorder is a type of anxiety disorder.
-It causes panic attacks, which are sudden feelings of terror when there is no real danger.
-You may feel as if you are losing control.
-You may also have physical symptoms, such as
+A Panic disorder is a type of anxiety disorder that causes panic attacks, which results in a sudden feelings of terror (think fight or flight) even when there is no real danger.
+A panic attack may feel as if you are losing control.
+You may also experience physical symptoms, such as

 - Chest or stomach pain